cgbarlow/pubmd/README.md

 # Markdown to PDF Converter v3.8
+*Atomised version that breaks everything into sub-components for managability during development.*
 ## Description

 This HTML-based tool allows users to convert Markdown text into a PDF document.
 It provides a user-friendly interface with a live Markdown editor, a preview modal, and various customization options.
 Version 3.8 focuses on improved font handling for PDF output, robust list rendering in PDFs, and enhanced security with DOMPurify.